threadedstream/ppmerge/README.md

 ## Why?

-Very useful in cases when you need to store your profiles in some object storage (s3 for instance).
+Very useful in cases when you need to store your profiles in raw format in some object storage (s3 for instance).
 As number of profiles grows, the storage requirements do as well.

 There's already a way to represent several profiles in a compact way by just using